-By Raveena Mata, MA Student in Medical Anthropology, Wayne State University
+By Raveena Mata, MA candidate in medical anthropology at Wayne State University;

 Last week, we had the pleasure of speaking with Deborah Salvo, PhD, an Assistant Professor and Researcher at Washington University’s Brown School as part of the Institute for Public Health Summer Research Program – Public and Global Health Abbreviated Track seminar series.
 As COVID-19 continues to disrupt lives across the world, many of us may have forgotten about another pandemic in our midst: lack of physical activity (PA).
 Dr. Salvo’s work lies at the intersection of spatial and behavioral aspects of epidemiology, and aims to understand “The Role of Urban Context on Physical Activity and Health in Latin America”.

 Latin America (LA) is the most urbanized region of the world, with about 80% of its population living in urban settings.
 However, little research has been done on PA in LA despite concerns about transportation, chronic disease, and economic and social inequalities.

 Through her work with the International Physical Activity Environment Network (IPEN), Dr. Salvo establishes the need to not only expand global research on this overlooked topic, but also to reevaluate the frameworks through which we view the roles that environment and “choice” play in PA.
 For example, in high income countries (HIC) such as the US, PA is often viewed as a personal choice that one engages in.
 However, in many Latin American cities, “PA may be more reflective of need rather than choice since a significant proportion of the population walks and uses public transit because they have no other option for transportation”.
 Though we generally associate PA with a healthy lifestyle, in some contexts, it may be a symptom of profound inequity.